Imesunny/Knorex_Tech_Onsite/README.md

 - Fetches current weather data and forecast data from the OpenWeatherMap API based on the selected city.
 - Displays the current weather information including temperature, description, humidity, and wind speed.
 - Shows the forecast for the next three days with temperature and description.
-- Handles loading and error states gracefully.
+- Handles loading and error state gracefully.

 ## Usage